altamburini/website/README.md

 UPDATE INSTRUCTIONS:
 - modify website (branch = source)
-- test website (see yarn start below)
+- test website (see yarn start below - also use 'export NODE_OPTIONS=--openssl-legacy-provider' if yarn start crashes)
 - check if build ok (yarn build)
 - deploy to master branch - yarn deploy
 - check https://github.com/altamburini/website/actions for the deply workflow run to be done and ok